atomone-hub/genesis/README.md

 </div>

+> [!IMPORTANT]
+> **This document is a work in progress.
+We encourage you to make pull requests.
+Currently, our priority is to open issues and initiate discussions about every facet that should be included in the founding documents.**

 <p align="left">
   AtomOne is a strategic fork of the Cosmos Hub.
 It redefines the Cosmos ecosystem as a minimal IBC/ICS Hub.
 AtomOne is committed to secure, decentralized